 An annual report, produced by the Office for National Statistics, which shows the amount of money that the individuals in the household sector have available for spending or saving after income distribution measures have taken effect.

-- Headline gross disposable household income (GDHI) per head in Wales in 2011 was £14,129 or 88.1 per cent of the UK average, up 0.1 percentage points relative to the UK average on 2010.
-This proportion increased year-on-year between 1999 and 2005, it then saw a decrease to 2009, after which it has increased.
+- Gross disposable household income (GDHI) per head in Wales in 2012 was £14,623 or 87.1 per cent of the UK average, up 0.5 percentage points relative to the UK average on 2011.
+This proportion increased year-on-year between 2000 and 2005, after which the series has fluctuated though there have been increases in each of the last two years.

-- Wales saw the joint third largest percentage increase in GDHI per head alongside Northern Ireland and the West Midlands out of the UK countries and English regions between 2010 and 2011, all up 2.8 per cent compared to 2.7 per cent for the UK as a whole.
+- Wales saw the second largest percentage increase in GDHI per head out of the UK countries and English regions between 2011 and 2012, up 3.8 per cent compared to 3.3 per cent for the UK as a whole.
+The largest increase was in the North East (up 4.0 per cent).

-- GDHI per head in Wales in 2011 was the 4th lowest amongst the UK countries and English regions, ahead of the North East, Northern Ireland and Yorkshire & the Humber.
-This ranking changed between 2009 and 2010 when Wales overtook Northern Ireland, moving from being the joint 3rd lowest to the 4th lowest.
+- GDHI per head in Wales in 2012 was the 4th lowest amongst the UK countries and English regions, ahead of Northern Ireland, the North East and Yorkshire & the Humber.

 Tel: 029 2080 1401